Thandres/ObfE/README.md

 So if `Spells.xml` is in your `Destination.txt` then all .xml files in this folder will be put into `Spells.xml`.
 If there are subfolders then any .xml files also get combined into `Spells.xml` if you dont include a new `Destination.xml` for them

-If you want to also put some .lua files in the same folder just add `Spells.lua` to the `Destination.txt` and then all the lua files will be combined into `Spells.lua`.

-This means that you cant put two .xml or .lua destinations into a `Destination.txt`. **All files with multiple destinations get ignored!**
+This means that you cant put two .xml destinations into a `Destination.txt`. **All files with multiple destinations get ignored!**

 **Note:** your XML should not contain the outer tags of the respective file.
 So your spell XMLs should not